 The Optimax Complete Eye Examination is a lot more than just your typical eye test, it is an eye opening experience in itself, and an amazing way to discover more about your precious eyes.

 Not only does this eye exam help to determine eye treatment suitability, it is also a full on eye health screening - where symptoms of eye diseases or ocular disorders such as glaucoma, cataract, diabetic retinopathy, keratoconus, and lazy eyes can be picked up.

 The eye examination is divided into 6 main sections, namely : Vision, Cornea, External Ocular Health, Muscle Function, Internal Ocular Health, and a personal counselling and Q&A session with you and your family.
 An eye examination report can also be prepared and provided to you upon request.

-The types of tests being performed during The Optimax Full Eye Examination will normally include:
+The types of tests being performed during The Optimax Complete Eye Examination will normally include: